antonisstathis/MilitaryServicesDocs/BackEndDocs/CalculateServices.md

     The getProportions method does what i have already explained in the first paragraph.
 I will explain in detail the file that contains this method in the CountServicesForEachSold.md file.
-Then the calculateNumberOfFreePersonnel method is called to get the total number of free of duty soldiers and then in this block the assignAsOutgoingBasedOnProp method is called.
+Then the calculateNumberOfFreePersonnel method is called to get the total number of free of duty soldiers and then in this block the computeFreeSoldiers method is called.
 Here it calls the Collections.sort method and it sorts in descending order the objects of this list based on the float number we discussed in the first paragraph.
 Then it just iterate the proprtionsList and sets as free of duty the soldiers starting from the index 0 and decrement the variable by 1 in each rep. When the variable is equal with 0 it just returns.
 Now the number of soldiers is equal with the number of services in the data structures totally.
 The other case is actually a rare one as a unit has a lot of soldiers (much more than the number of services)